 A student-at-large is not a degree candidate.
-In order to be admitted as a student-at-large, the applicant must submit official documentation of a baccalaureate degree from an accredited institution of higher education and complete a modified application form.
-The decision to admit an atlarge student to graduate courses belongs to the Graduate Program Director, whose decision is based on an evaluation of the applicant's undergraduate coursework and possibly an interview.
-However, should the student decide to apply for full admission status at a later time, but within 5 years of course completion, only a maximum of 9 semester hours of graduate coursework completed as a student-at-large can be applied toward an advanced degree and only courses with grades of B or better will count toward the degree.
+In order to be admitted as a student-at-large, the applicant must submit official documentation of a baccalaureate degree from a regionally-accredited institution of higher education and complete a modified application form.
+The decision to admit an at-large student to graduate courses belongs to the

+Graduate Program Director, whose decision is based on an evaluation of the applicant's undergraduate coursework and possibly an interview.
+However, should the student decide to apply for full admission status at a later time, but within five years of course completion, only a maximum of nine semester hours of graduate coursework completed as a student-atlarge at Lewis University can be applied toward an advanced degree and only courses with grades of B or better will count toward the degree.